The Mystery of Particle Lifetimes: Why Do Particles Decay?

 The Mystery of Particle Lifetimes

-That particles have finite lifetimes at all is striking.
-A candle’s life is set by the length of its wax, but a particle’s life is not pre‑assigned.
-A particle 1000 years old looks identical to one 700 million years old; in a sense, the particle has no memory of its age.
+The fact that particles have finite lifetimes is itself remarkable.
+A candle’s lifetime is determined by the amount of wax it contains, but a particle’s lifetime is not fixed in advance.
+A particle that has existed for 1000 years looks exactly the same as one that has existed for 700 million years.
+In that sense, a particle has no memory of its age.

-Each particle decays with a fixed probability per unit time.
-Imagine the particle “rolling a die” once every second:
+Instead, each unstable particle decays with a fixed probability per unit time.
+We can picture the particle as “rolling a die” once every second:

-The die is, of course, a metaphor.
-How does the particle actually “roll the die,” and how brief is the interval between rolls?
-I suspect that interval is exceedingly short—perhaps the smallest tick of time itself.
+Of course, the die is only a metaphor.
+How does the particle actually “roll the die,” and how short is the interval between one chance of decay and the next?
+I suspect that the interval is extremely short—perhaps as short as the smallest possible tick of time.

 Related articles: